 \section{Conclusion}

-This work presents a systematic investigation of spatial bias in LVLMs, showing that inconsistent predictions under spatial shifts originate from unbalanced position encodings in the LLM.
-To address this issue, we propose Balanced Position Assignment (BaPA), which assigns identical position embeddings to all image tokens.
-Experiments demonstrate that BaPA improves spatial robustness without retraining and further enhances performance across multimodal benchmarks with lightweight fine-tuning.
-Further analysis demonstrates that BaPA effectively balances attention distributions, enabling more comprehensive visual understanding.
+This work presents a systematic investigation of spatial bias in LVLMs, showing that inconsistent predictions under spatial shifts originate from the disruption of global information flow in the LLM.
+To address this issue, we propose Adaptive Global Context Injection (AGCI), which injects the global visual context into each image token based on semantic similarity.
+Experiments demonstrate that AGCI not only enhances the spatial robustness but also improves LVLMs' performance across multimodal benchmarks with lightweight fine-tuning.
+Further analysis on cross modal information flow emphasizes the importance of incorporating global visual context.